thomaspernet/DataAnalysisPy/README.md

-The second tab of the scatter plot bundle allows to add one dimension to the scatter plot.
+The second tab of the scatter plot bundle allows adding one dimension to the scatter plot.
 It gives the possibility to the user to choose how to summarize the data (mean/median/sum/min/max) for a given low dimensional variable.